tomsalzer/Sailing/index.md

 The Potter carried me all over Puget Sound, Hood Canal, and the San Juan Islands.
 It was a little bit cramped for a couple but for single handing, it was a great boat.

-Now we need more room for comfort and to help our offspring and their children learn to enjoy the Salish Sea.
+Now we need more room for our own comfort and to help our offspring and their children learn to enjoy the Salish Sea.
 A new-to-us, larger boat is in the cards.
+Welcome to our next adventure.

 ___